 - See more Christmas wreath ideas in our inspiring feature

-16. Pay attention to the centerpiece
+24. Pay attention to the centerpiece

-'Your centerpiece doesn't have to be flowers, particularly when they're not in season.
+However, 'your centerpiece doesn't have to be flowers, particularly when they're not in season.
 Try a runner made from wrapping paper, excess wallpaper or off-cut fabric (no need to hem as guests won't see the edges),' says Rosanna Falconer.

 'Ribbon runners can be exquisite: first, select your color palette for the ribbon lengths – five to nine ribbons work well (I always like odd numbers) in mixed widths.
 Place each ribbon down using double-sided tape to fix in place.
 Keep the white space between each ribbon regular (I keep a 1cm space between each ribbon).'

-17. Make sure to include flowers
+25. Make sure to include flowers

 'I’m not a florist,' concludes Rosanna Falconer.
 'So I keep flowers simple and seasonal.
 In peony or dahlia season, I let their beauty sing with single stems in high-necked vases or an ombre of colorful dahlias in jam jars down the table.
 My main rule is to keep the flowers low so that they don’t obstruct conversation but do play with heights.'

 26. Embrace the eclectic cottagecore trend

 'Each year I tend to work with a certain color combination or a particular theme that I use throughout the house during the festive period.
 This look was inspired by the 1950s – all out glamour with red, green and gold,' says Instagram influencer Paula Sutton of Hill House Vintage.

 'My advice would be to decide on your color scheme first and once you have this the accessories can follow.
 Napkins, plates, glassware and decorations can all be chosen with your palette of choice in mind; I advise sticking to a three color combination so that it doesn’t feel too overwhelming.'